 Since the workplace smoking ban in 2004, Ireland has led European countries in adopting anti-tobacco legislation.

-The efforts of successive governments mean that the adult smoking rate in Ireland has fallen to an all-time low of 19%.
+The efforts of successive governments mean that the adult smoking rate in Ireland has fallen to 20%.
 But smoking remains a killer.

 Despite the reduction in smoking rates, smoking remains the chief preventable cause of death and chronic disability in Ireland and so reducing smoking rates in Ireland and supporting people to stop smoking must be a key focus of health policy.